Balanced Truncation Model Reduction

 On the response plot or error plot, dragging the boundaries of the shaded region or the shaded region itself.
 Model Reducer analyzes the state contributions within the shaded region only.

-When you check or clear the Select frequency range checkbox or change the selected range, Model Reducer automatically computes new reduced-order models.
+When you check or clear the Focus on range checkbox or change the selected range, Model Reducer automatically computes new reduced-order models.

-Checking Select frequency range automatically clears Preserve DC Gain.
+Checking Focus on range automatically clears Preserve DC Gain.
 To enforce a DC match even when using frequency limits, recheck Preserve DC Gain.
+Note that restricting the frequency range is not supported with relative error control.

 When you have one or more reduced models that you want to store and analyze further, click .
 The new models appear in the Data Browser.
 If you have specified multiple orders, each reduced model appears separately.
 Model names reflect the reduced model order.